-- Having an AI to Fair Housing Choice. - Taking appropriate actions to overcome the effects of impediments. - Keeping records reflecting the analysis and showing actions taken.
+- Having an Analysis of Impediments (an AI) to Fair Housing Choice. - Taking appropriate actions to overcome the effects of impediments. - Keeping records reflecting the analysis and showing actions taken.

-The regulations for public housing and vouchers are similar.
+The regulations for public housing and vouchers are similar [24 CFR 903.7(o)].

-Analysis of Impediments.
+Analysis of Impediments

 In the context of an AI, an impediment to fair housing can be an action or an inaction that restricts housing choice or that has the effect of restricting housing choice.
 Some policies or practices might seem neutral, but in fact can deny or limit the availability of housing.
 Obvious impediments include outright discrimination based on race or ethnicity, refusing to rent to families with children, or insurance practices that reinforce segregated housing patterns.
 Less obvious impediments include development policies that discourage the construction of properties with more than two bedrooms, inadequate multilingual marketing, zoning that limits group homes, and insufficient public transportation to areas with affordable housing.

-Als are their own separate documents, the contents of which are not prescribed by HUD.
+The contents of an AI are not prescribed by HUD, which has led to uncertainty on the part of some jurisdictions and has led to inadequate AIs from many jurisdictions.
 There is no specific term for a PHA's AI.
-Als must be available to the public.
+AIs must be available to the public.
 HUD's Fair Housing Planning Guide defines an AI as:

-- A comprehensive review of a jurisdiction's laws, regulations, and administrative policies, procedures, and practices. - An assessment of how those laws, regulations, and practices affect the location, availability, and accessibility of housing. - An assessment of conditions, both public and private, affecting fair housing choice for all protected classes.
-The protected classes under the Fair Housing Act are race, color, religion, sex, national origin, disability, and familial status (in other words, households with children). - An assessment of the availability of affordable, accessible housing in a range of unit sizes.
+- 1. A comprehensive review of a jurisdiction's laws, regulations, and administrative policies, procedures, and practices. - 2.
+An assessment of how those laws, regulations, and practices affect the location, availability, and accessibility of housing. - 3.
+An assessment of conditions, both public and private, affecting fair housing choice for all protected classes.
+The protected classes under the "Fair Housing Act" are race, color, religion, sex, national origin, disability, and familial status (in other words, households with children).

+4. An assessment of the availability of affordable, accessible housing in a range of unit sizes.